All Collections

 If an ad is edited and matches your Campaign Automator template, it will be enabled and included in the Campaign Automator template scope.

-If an ad created by Campaign Automator is edited no longer matches the template, it’ll be paused on the next run.
+If an ad created by Campaign Automator is edited to no longer match the template, it’ll be paused on the next run.

 A/B Testing for Ads